paperManu/splash/README.md

     sudo adduser $USER realtime
     sudo cp ./data/config/realtime.conf /etc/security/limits.d/

+And if you want the logs to be written to /var/log/splash.log:

+    sudo adduser $USER syslog

 Then log out and log back in.

 And that's it, you can move on the the [Walkthrough](./Walkthrough) page.